 Michael joined with two friends, child care worker Carolyn Brown and conservationist Burr Heneman, to create Commonweal.
 After negotiations with RCA and Trust for Public Lands, Commonweal was given a 50-year lease on 60 acres as the site became the southern end of the Point Reyes National Seashore.
 Commonweal’s site includes a main office building, our Retreat Center, and a permaculture garden.
 Find out more about our location and get directions here.

 Today, Commonweal works in three core fields—health and healing, art and education, and environment and justice.
 Within those fields, Commonweal incubates and supports a dozen different programs including programs in cancer, health professional education, environmental health, adult learning, yoga, healing nutrition, permaculture gardening, and juvenile justice.
+We couldn’t do any of this without the support of our foundation and individual donors.
+Thank you!

 Read More About Commonweal’s Early Years (PDF)